ReDI-School/fullstack_bootcamp/projects/01_ecommerce/04_milestone/recap.md

 ### **5. Project Structure**

-- Organized the project into reusable components:
+- Organize the project into reusable components:
   - `src/components/`: Folder for all React components.
   - `App.jsx`: Root component combining all parts of the application.